‘Apapane

 Past and Present

-‘Apapane are the most abundant native forest bird in the Hawaiian Islands.
-They are found on all main islands in mountain forests above 600 m.
-They are abundant on Kaua’i, Maui, and Hawai’i; locally common on O’ahu, scarce on Moloka’i, and likely extinct on Lana’i.
-The closely-related Laysan Honeycreeper (Himatione fraithii) was last seen in 1923.
+‘Apapane are the most abundant native honeycreeper in the Hawaiian Islands.
+They are found on all main islands in montane forests above 1,000ft in elevation.
+They are abundant on Kaua’i, Maui, and Hawai’i; locally common on O’ahu, scarce on Moloka’i and Lana’i.
+The closely-related Laysan Honeycreeper was last seen in 1923.

 Conservation Efforts